Yeshivish: Patterns of usage

 Yeshivish is primarily a male-spoken dialect.
 Fathers and sons, particularly of teenage years and above, might speak Yeshivish, while mothers and daughters generally speak a milder variety of it, which generally features Yeshivish phonology but excludes many Talmudic words.
-This can be explained as much of the Yeshivish lexicon is learned in Yeshiva where the studying takes place using a specialist nomenclature.
+This can be explained as much of the Yeshivish lexicon is learned in Yeshiva where the studying takes place using specialist nomenclature.
 Familiarity with these terms develops and they are then re-applied to other situations.
 There is a higher incidence of Yeshivish being spoken amongst Orthodox Jews that are regularly involved in Torah study, or belong to a community that promotes its study.

 Commonly used platitudes among Orthodox Jews are frequently expressed with their Yeshivish equivalent.
 Examples include using shkoyakh or shkoyekh for an expression of appreciation: "bravo" or "good job", or "thank you", a contraction from the Hebrew "Yishar Ko'ach", which literally translates as "May your strength be firm" and is used to indicate to someone that they have done a good job, and Barukh HaShem (sometimes written as B"H, using the quotation mark used for abbreviations in Hebrew), meaning "Blessed is HaShem [The Name (of God)]".
 Yeshivish dialogue may include many expressions that refer to HaShem.